kuberhealthy/kuberhealthy/cmd/ssl-expiry-check/README.md

 #### How-to

-To implement the SSL Handshake Check with Kuberhealthy, update the spec sheet to the domain name, port number, and number of days until expiration that you wish to test.
+To implement the SSL Handshake Check with Kuberhealthy, update the spec sheet with the domain name, port number, and number of days until expiration that you wish to test.
 TLS handshakes will fail on self-signed certificates.
 To check expiration dates and timeframes for self-signed certificates, skip that step by setting the INSECURE variable to "true".

 #### Update values as needed and apply the spec sheets: